India

 Target architecture

 • Legal status – Prime Minister Modi announced India's net zero target at COP26 (Ministry of External Affairs, 2021).
 India submitted its long-term strategy to support its net zero target in November 2022 (Government of India, 2022a).
 Reference was also made to the target in its August 2022 update of its NDC (Government of India, 2022b).
-A private member’s bill on net zero emissions was introduced in the upper house of the Indian parliament in 2022 to provide a frame for attaining net zero by 2070, however it has not advanced through the legislative process (Rajya Sabha, 2022).
+A private member’s bill on net zero emissions was introduced in the upper house of the Indian parliament in 2022 to provide a framework for attaining net zero by 2070, however it has not advanced through the legislative process (Rajya Sabha, 2022).

 • Separate reduction & removal targets – In its LT-LEDS, India commits to enhancing its forest area through restoration, conservation, and management of forest cover.
 However, it did not modify its forestry sector sink target in its NDC update, that target remains: to create an additional carbon sink of 2.5 to 3 GtCO2e by 2030 (Government of India, 2022b).
 It is unclear how India envisages the forestry sector’s contribution to achieving its 2070 net zero target.
 No additional policy nor programme for the forestry sector has been discussed beyond current measures.